mukhammedaliametov/karakalpak_flag/README.md

 # karakalpak_flag
-This project reflected the flag of the Republic of Karakalpakstan
+This project reflected the flag of the Republic of Karakalpakstan!